pnpm/pnpm.io/versioned_docs/version-6.x/filtering.md

 Added in: v2.15.0

-To only select packages under the specified directory, you may specify any absolute path, typically in POSIX format.
+To only select packages under the specified directory, you may specify any relative path, typically in POSIX format.

 ## --filter {&lt;directory>}